andrjas/data_check/docs/index.md

 # Welcome to data_check

 data_check is a simple data validation tool.
-In its most basic form it will execute SQL queries and compare the results against CSV or Excel files.
+In its most basic form, it will execute SQL queries and compare the results against CSV or Excel files.
 But there are more advanced features:

 ## Features